atoptima/Coluna.jl/README.md

 `Coluna` is a branch-and-price-and-cut framework that decomposes and solves a mixed-integer program (MIP).
-The user introduces his "original" problem formulation using the [`JuMP`](https://github.com/JuliaOpt/JuMP.jl)modling language and our specific extension of this modeling language, namely the package
+The user introduces his "original" problem formulation using the [`JuMP`](https://github.com/JuliaOpt/JuMP.jl) modeling language and our specific extension
 [`BlockDecomposition`](https://github.com/atoptima/BlockDecomposition.jl).

-`Coluna` performs the reformulation of the user problem based on the "annotations" provided along side the original formulation.
-These annotations are defined using the variable/constraint index: a set of indices defines an axis along which a Dantzig-Wolfe or a Benders decomposition can be automated.
+`Coluna` reformulates the user problem based on the "annotations" provided along side the original formulation using [`BlockDecomposition`](https://github.com/atoptima/BlockDecomposition.jl).

-`Coluna` aims to be very modular and tweakable so that any user can define the behavior of his customized branch-and-price-and-cut algorithm using its own algorithmic strategy that used the algorithmic building blocks that are offered in the library.
+`Coluna` aims to be very modular and tweakable so that any user can define the behavior of his customized branch-and-price-and-cut algorithm.
+The user can create its own algorithmic strategy using the algorithmic building blocks offered in `Coluna`.

 ## Installation